uclahs-cds/metapipeline-DNA/README.md

 The same recalibrated BAM from step 3 is also used to call for germline structural variants using [pipeline-call-gSV](https://github.com/uclahs-cds/pipeline-call-gSV)

-> **Note**: The `run_regenotype` mode from the call-gSV pipeline is disabled for the metapipeline.
+> **Note**: The `run_regenotyping` mode from the call-gSV pipeline is disabled for the metapipeline.
 Regenotyping should be performed separately at the cohort-level.

+### 7. call-sSV

+The same recalibrated BAM(s) from step 3 are also used to call for somatic structural variants using [pipeline-call-sSV](https://github.com/uclahs-cds/pipeline-call-sSV)

 ---